Apple Account Management

 Authentication of your Apple ID is performed on the command line with fastlane. fastlane must be installed on your machine for you to be successfully authenticated.
 More information on fastlane and how to install it is detailed in the fastlane guides.

 The Apple Account dialog allows you to do the following:

 - Create and Manage Provisioning Profiles

 Information on how to do this is described in this guide.

-Apple account management is available on Visual Studio for Mac.
-It is not currently available on Visual Studio for Windows.
+Apple account management is available on Visual Studio for Mac and Visual Studio 2017 (Version 15.7 and higher)

 You must have an Apple Developer account to use this feature.
 More information on Apple developer accounts is available in the Device Provisioning guide.